keinermendoza/fm-social-links/README.md

-# Frontend Mentor - Blog Card component solution
+# Frontend Mentor - Social Links

 This is my solution to the [Social links profile challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.